1876 Horsham by-election

 The 1876 Horsham by-election was held on 29 February 1876.
-The byelection was fought due to the previous by-election being declared void.
+The by-election was fought due to the previous by-election being declared void.
 This had resulted in the election of the Liberal MP Robert Henry Hurst (junior).

-The Conservative candidate, Sir Hardinge Gifford, had been appointed as Solicitor General the year before, although he had not yet got a seat in the Commons.
+The Conservative candidate, Sir Hardinge Giffard, had been appointed as Solicitor General the year before, although he had not yet got a seat in the Commons.
 It was won by the Liberal candidate James Clifton Brown.